adap/flower/datasets/doc/source/how-to-use-with-tf.rst

 Use with TensorFlow
 ===================

 Let's integrate ``flwr-datasets`` with TensorFlow.
-We show you three ways how to transform the data into the formats that ``TensorFlow``'s models expect.
-Please note that especially for the smaller datasets the performance of all of the following methods is very close therefore we recommend for you to choose the method you are the most comfortable using.
+We show you three ways how to convert the data into the formats that ``TensorFlow``'s models expect.
+Please note that, especially for the smaller datasets, the performance of the following methods is very close.
+We recommend you choose the most comfortable method.

 Numpy
 -----
 The first way is to transform the data into the numpy arrays.
 It's an easier option that is commonly used.
-Feel free to follow the :doc:`how-to-use-with-numpy` tutorial especially if you are a beginner.
+Feel free to follow the :doc:`how-to-use-with-numpy` tutorial, especially if you are a beginner.

 TensorFlow Tensors
 ------------------